-In 1996, AIDS Healthcare Foundation faced a difficult decision — pay for the new “AIDS Cocktail” out of pocket and possibly go bankrupt or wait for government reimbursement and not risk financial ruin.
+In 1996, AIDS Healthcare Foundation faced a difficult decision — pay for the new “AIDS Cocktail” and possibly go bankrupt or wait for government reimbursement and not risk financial ruin.
 With so many terminally ill patients’ lives on the line, AHF chose to foot the bill.
 Not everyone at the organization was happy.

 In Righteous Rebels: AIDS Healthcare Foundation’s Crusade to Change the World, we go back to a crucial point in history of both AHF and the AIDS epidemic in the United States.
-Between 1981 and 1995, hundreds of thousands of people had died from AIDS, with no treatment and no vaccine available.
+Between 1981 and 1995, hundreds of thousands of people had died from AIDS, with no treatment and vaccine available.

 In 1996, however, Dr. David Ho, a top AIDS researcher, announced at the International AIDS Conference in Vancouver that a breakthrough combination drug therapy, known as the “AIDS Cocktail,” reduced the viral loads of people living with HIV/AIDS to undetectable levels.
 AIDS patients, in other words, no longer faced an almost certain death sentence.

 At the time, AHF was only providing hospice care to terminally AIDS patients in the Los Angeles area.
 As we see in this book excerpt, the amazing discovery of the life-saving AIDS cocktail forced AHF and its co-founder Michael Weinstein into a precarious situation.